aspnetzero/documents/doc/Development-Guide-Core.md

 menu and this menu contains block user or unblock user actions according to user's block status.

-Chat messages are distrubited over **ChatHub** signalR hub class which uses **ChatMessageManager** domain class.
+Chat messages are distributed over **ChatHub** signalR hub class which uses **ChatMessageManager** domain class.

 **ChatUserStateWatcher** class is responsible for watching